AdobeDocs/campaign-classic.en/help/interaction/using/creating-offer-categories.md

       >
       >When calling up the offer engine, only the part of the catalog in which the themes or categories match the parameters is selected.

-    * You can temporarily "boost" the offer weight of a category for a given period via the **[!UICONTROL Multiplier weight]** field.
+    * Temporarily "boost" the offer weight of a category for a given period via the **[!UICONTROL Multiplier weight]** field.

       ![](assets/offer_cat_create_006.png)